thirionlogan/snack-fund/README.md

 # How it works

 In this section, the technical details of this app are explained.
-The various tools and modules that are used are described here as well.
+The various tools and modules used in the application are described here as well.

 ## npm